GeoBigData/gbdx-training/workshop_prep/README.md

 ```
 docker images
 ```
 __6.7__ Tag the image so that you can edit it and push it to your own repository.
-Replace <username> with your Docker Hub username.
+Replace `<username>' with your Docker Hub username.
 ```
 docker tag continuumio/miniconda <username>/miniconda-docker
 ```